Thomas Böcker: Game Concerts worldwide (from 2013)

-Final Symphony is a concert production by Thomas Böcker that includes music from Final Fantasy VI, VII and X. The world premiere was performed by the Sinfonieorchester Wuppertal on 11 May 2013, with a further concert on 30 May 2013 with the London Symphony Orchestra.
-The programme subsequently toured the world with performances in Japan, Denmark, Sweden, Finland, the Netherlands, the USA, New Zealand, China, Austria, Australia, Poland and Canada.
-A Final Symphony studio album was released in 2015, a recording with the London Symphony Orchestra at Abbey Road Studios.
+Final Symphony is a concert production by Böcker featuring music from Final Fantasy VI, VII and X. The world premiere was performed by the Sinfonieorchester Wuppertal on 11 May 2013, followed later that month by a performance with the London Symphony Orchestra.
+The programme then toured internationally.
+A studio album recorded with the London Symphony Orchestra at Abbey Road Studios was released in 2015.

-The world premiere of Final Symphony II, featuring music from Final Fantasy V, VIII, IX and XIII, took place on 29 August 2015 at the Beethovenhalle in Bonn, Germany, performed by the Beethoven Orchester Bonn, followed by four performances in September and October 2015 by the London Symphony Orchestra in London, Osaka and twice in Yokohama.
-In addition to events in Germany, the UK and Japan, Final Symphony II was also presented in Finland, Sweden and the Netherlands.
-A studio album of Final Symphony II was released in 2023, recorded with the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall.
+Final Symphony II, featuring music from Final Fantasy V, VIII, IX and XIII, premiered with the Beethoven Orchester Bonn in August 2015.
+It was later performed by the London Symphony Orchestra in London and Japan, while other performances took place in several European countries.
+A studio album recorded with the Royal Stockholm Philharmonic Orchestra was released in 2023.